Raymi306/python-tutorial-codeblocks/app/templates/misc.md

 ---
 These terms are often used interchangeably
 ### Windows
-There are two common choices; The command prompt and powershell.
+There are two common choices: the command prompt (cmd) and powershell.
 Both will work.
 To easily find them, type the terminal name into the Window's Search Bar.
-Alternatively, press <Windows + r> and type 'cmd' or 'powershell' and hit enter.
+Alternatively, press `<Windows + r>`{: .smolcode}, type 'cmd' or 'powershell', and hit enter.
 Your chosen command prompt, or shell, will then be ready to interpret your commands
 ### Linux
 there are a variety of options for terminal and shell use, all should be fine for the purposes of this tutorial.